Last Updated: Jun 5, 2023

 Information Collected from Others

-By connecting to Slack, Email and Calendar as mentioned earlier in this document, we will be able to determine who works with whom with your organization so as to offer you smart suggestions on how to improve your working relationships with people in your network.
+By connecting your Calendar as mentioned earlier in this document, we will be able to determine who works with whom with your organization so as to offer you smart suggestions on how to improve your working relationships with people in your network, as well as allow the ability to take notes on each of your meetings.

 Information Collected from Your Organization